NikkelM/Game-Pass-API/README.md

 ```

 By default it reads `./config.json`; pass `--config <path>` to point at a different file.
-Run `game-pass-api --help` to see every command.
+Run `game-pass-api --help` to see every command, or `game-pass-api run --help` for the full list of flags.

 You can also run without a `config.json` at all, building the configuration entirely from flags: